libigl/libigl/readme.txt

     = Extras =
     Once you've set up an IGL_USERNAME and enabled extras within Makefile.conf.
-    You can build the extra libraries (into lib/ligiglpng.a, lib/libiglmatlab.a, lib/libigltetgen.a and lib/libiglmosek.a) by issuing:
+    You can build the extra libraries (into lib/ligiglpng.a, lib/libiglmatlab.a, lib/libigltetgen.a, lib/libiglmosek.a, etc.) by issuing:

     make extras